 But First, What Is an NFT?

 Skeptics will say otherwise, but it’s more than just a square slab of assorted pixels.
-A non-fungible token, or NFT, is a unique digital signature that represents ownership within the world of crypto.
+A non-fungible token, or NFT, is a digital asset that links ownership to unique items, both physical and digital.
+Built on decentralized blockchains, NFTs have unique digital signatures that certify authenticity and ownership.

 What Is an NFT?